Hansel and Gretel: Hoax

 In 1963, German children' book author and humorist Hans Traxler published a book The Truth About Hansel and Gretel which described how an amateur archaeologist Georg Ossegg uncovered evidence of the story about Hansel and Gretel was based on real events, just as Schliemann discovered the city of Troy from Ancient Greek legends.
-The book had immediately became a bestseller and was discussed is scientific circles, but in several months Traxler confessed it was a hoax.
-From time to time, the book has been discussed in popular culture.
+The book immediately became a bestseller and was discussed in scientific circles, but after several months Traxler confessed it was a hoax.